This content has been automatically translated from Ukrainian.

 A girl can genuinely be passionate about cars, programming, history, fishing, football, or anime and never compare herself to other women or try to attract attention through such comparisons.

-That’s why more and more digital culture researchers note that the term Pick Me Girl is increasingly used as a universal label for any girl who seems "not like the others."
-As a result, the term gradually strays from its original meaning.
+That is why more and more researchers of digital culture note that the term Pick Me Girl is increasingly used as a universal label for any girl who seems "not like the others."
+As a result, the term is gradually drifting away from its original meaning.

 Where did the term Pick Me Girl come from?

-From a popular quote to a new meaning
+From a popular line to a new meaning

-In 2005, the phrase that today is known even by those far from the show aired in the series Grey's Anatomy.
+In 2005, a phrase was spoken in the series Grey's Anatomy that is now known even by people far removed from the show.
 In a scene that became iconic among fans, Meredith Grey addresses Derek Shepherd with the words:

 Pick me.
 Choose me.
 Love me.